Siargao: Cloud 9

 One of the well-known surfing spots in Siargao and the Philippines, with a reputation for thick, hollow tubes is "Cloud 9".
 This right-breaking reef wave is the site of the annual Siargao Cup, a domestic and international surfing competition sponsored by the provincial government of Surigao del Norte.

 The wave was discovered by travelling surfers in the late 1980s.
-It was named by American photographer John Seaton Callahan after a chocolate bar of the same name and was featured in the United States-based Surfer magazine in March 1993.
+It was named by American photographer John Seaton Callahan after a chocolate bar of the same name and was featured in the United States–based Surfer magazine in March 1993.
 This surf trip to Siargao Island was named by Surfer as one of the "Ten Best Surf Trips of All Time" in 1995.
 Cloud 9 also has a reputation for being a relatively cheap destination for surfers with many accommodations, restaurants, and bars to choose from.

 There are several other quality waves on Siargao and nearby islands such as Tombstones, but Cloud 9 has received more publicity than any other surf spot in the Philippines.
 While it is not the only wave in the Tuason Point and General Luna areas easily accessible via the long pier from the shoreline and without the need for a boat, it is easily the most popular, leading to overcrowding and the nickname of "Crowd 9" among surfers.

 Siargao, particularly the municipality of General Luna and the Tuason Point area, is well known as "The Surfing Capital of the Philippines" with a reputation among surfers within the Philippines and the International scene.

+Demographics

+Siargao Islands have approximately 150,000 inhabitants – 9 municipalities of which Dapa is the largest with 25,000 people as the municipality is also the main entry port for those who travel by ferry from Surigao City in the mainland Mindanao.
+General Luna has a population of 15,000 and is the main tourist destination due to its closeness to Cloud 9 and other international standard surf spots.
+A tourist destination, the population in Siargao consists of the native Surigaonons and non-native settlers from Luzon, Visayas and other parts of Mindanao as well as foreigners, making the islands the melting pot of people.
+Visiting local and international tourists would soon become Siargao's permanent residents after establishing their businesses there, adding to its local population.

+Geology

+The Late Cretaceous Dinagat Ophiolite is present on a northeast to southwest trend from Burgos, Santa Monica, and Santa Monica to Esperanza.
+The assemblage consists of amphibolite, peridotite, gabbro, and pillow basalt.
+Overlying the ophiolite is the Late Miocene Loreto Formation, which is a conglomerate overlain by sandstone, shale and mudstone.
+The conglomerate includes clasts of basalt, diabase, gabbro, peridotites, and schists.
+Overlying the Loreto Formation is the Pleistocene Siargao Limestone, which is a massive reef limestone.